Senderhauf/landwatch/readme.md

 ## Access

-While development of the dashboard is in progress, please use pgAdmin to access the PostgreSQL data served to your [browser](http://localhost:8080 "Landwatch Pgadmin").
+While development of the dashboard is in progress, please use [pgAdmin](https://www.pgadmin.org/  "pgAdmin Homepage") on your browser to access the [PostgreSQL](https://www.postgresql.org/ "PostgreSQL Homepage") data served to your [localhost](http://localhost:8080 "Landwatch Pgadmin").

 1. Use email "admin@email.com" and password "secret" to login.
 ...Once logged in, you should see the pgAdmin dashboard.